-Computech 2000 Computer Services introduced Remote Access Support Services to its customers about 4 years ago.
-Since its introduction its popularity has doubled.
+Computech 2000 Computer Services introduced its Remote Support and Maintenance Service accounts to its customers about 5 years ago.
+Since its introduction, its popularity (particularly during the pandemic) has greatly increased and has now become a primary source of providing on the fly IT Support.
 Why?
-It allows a technician to access a customer's computer or laptop without the need to physically visit the customer, and quickly assess and resolve a problem before it develops into something more serious.
-The advantages of the scheme are that no appointments need be made, reduced disruption for the customer and less travelling for the technician .
-The result is reduced costs for both the technician and customer alike.
+It allows a technician to access a customer's computer or laptop without the need to physically arrange a visit, and quickly assess and resolve a problem before it develops into something more serious.
+The advantages of the scheme are that no visits are made, resulting in reduced disruption for the customer and less travelling for the technician.
+The overall advantage is maintaining reduced costs for both the technician and customer alike.

-Computech 2000 Computer Services not only remotely supports customers in the Enfield and surrounding area, but also in several locations outside of London and in the Home Counties, even a laptop situated in Northern Cyprus is supported remotely.
+Computech 2000 Computer Services not only remotely supports customers in the Enfield and surrounding area, but also in several locations outside of London and in the Home Counties, and one ex-Enfield resident now situated in Italy is also supported remotely.

-If a customer requires assistance or support, they either email or telephone details of the request, and if the problem cannot be resolved verbally or via email, a remote access connection is activated.
+If a customer requires assistance or support, they can either email or telephone details of the request, and if the problem cannot be resolved verbally or via email, a remote support connection is then activated.
 This will allow only Computech 2000 Computer Services to login to the user's computer and assess the problem.
-During the connection it is also possible to communicate with the customer using the built-in messaging feature or via the telephone.
-However, for this process to work effectively, a broadband connection is essential.
+During the remote session communication with the customer is established using the built-in messaging feature or simultaneously via the telephone.
+However, for this process to operate and effective broadband connection is essential.

-In the main the Remote Support Service is designed to deal with software issues confronted by a user, and can include repairing Internet Browsers, General Windows Problems, even removing viruses and malware.
-Unfortunately, if a serious hardware problem arises, a physical visit to the customer's premises may well be required to diagnose the cause, and in such cases normal call prices will apply.
+The Remote Support and Maintenance Service is mainly designed to deal with software issues that are suddenly confronted by a user, including Internet Browsers Issues, General Windows / Software Problems, and perhaps dealing with security issues or diagnosing and removing viruses / malware.
+However, if a serious hardware problem arises, a physical visit to the customer's premises may well be required to diagnose the cause, and in such cases normal call prices will apply.
 A breakdown of all costs can be found on the Pricing page.

-With effect from February 2019, the Remote Support & Maintence Service has been extended to include users requiring one-off assistance whereby an immediate problem can be quickly analysed in order to resolve it, without the need to wait for a personal call.
-The cost of this immediate remote response service is a flat rate £60 with no additional fees for carrying out any extended work.
-If required, The Remote Support software can then be converted to a full 12 month service account at no further cost, allowing a user to request an unlimited number of remote connections over the 12 month period both for urgent matters, or on-going routine maintence.
-At the conclusion of the 12 month period a user can renew the account every year in a similar manner to that of the standard Remote support and Maintenance Service Account.
+The cost of this immediate and Quick Remote Support feature is a flat rate £30.
+If required, The Remote Support session can then be converted to a full 12 month service account at an additional cost of £30, allowing a user to request an unlimited number of remote connections over the 12 month period for both urgent and non-urgent matters, or simply on-going routine maintenance.
+At the conclusion of the 12 month period a user can renew the account and become a standard Remote Support and Maintenance Service Account holder.

 The following diagram provides a simple visual guide of how the Remote Access System works.

-For a breakdown of the costs associated with the Remote Support Service please visit the Pricing Page.
+For a full breakdown of the costs associated with the Remote Support and Maintenance Service please visit the Pricing Page.

 Enfield, Barnet, Potters Bar, Cuffley, Goffs Oak, Cheshunt, Palmers Green, Winchmore Hill, Southgate, Whetstone and Finchley, Borehamwood, Edgware, Waltham Cross, Waltham Abbey and Broxbourne